lypitech/shuvlog/README.md

 # Compile the project
 cmake --build build/
 ```

+If you want the build to be faster (to use all of your CPU cores), simply add `--parallel` to the options!

 Library file will be located in the `build/` folder.
 If you want to build the project in another folder, simply replace `build/` with the folder you want the library to be